goodeats/rest_api/README.md

 Using environment variables will help hide keys or offer flexibility in setting values for different environments (development, staging, production).

 Here is a great blog from the fine folks at Twilio about different ways to set this up: [Working With Environment Variables in Node.js](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html).

+### Handling POST Request Body

+[body-parser](https://github.com/expressjs/body-parser) required now with [latest version of express](https://expressjs.com/en/5x/api.html).
+User-controlled input is untrusted and can fail in multiple ways so middleware is necessary to parse POST requests.

+[Joi](https://joi.dev/api/?v=17.6.0) offers a nicely readable syntax for defining and validating body params